mklemm/jaxb-rich-contract-plugin/README.md

 ##### -generateJavadocFromAnnotations=`{y|n}` (n)
 If true, append schema annotation text (./annotation/documentation) to class getters/setters and builder methods.

+##### -getters=`{y|n}` (n)
+Generates a "getter" method for each property which returns the current value for simple properties without a builder or the current builder for buildable properties.For a collection property it returns the current collection of builders.For a choice property it returns the current builder as a "Buildable" interface.For a choice collection property it returns the current collection of builders as "Buildable" interface.

 ## meta
 ### Motivation